iAdtya/CSV-Upload/Readme.md

-# Project Name
+# CSV UPLOAD and Charting

-CSV UPLOAD and Charting
+CSV UPLOAD is a web-app allows the user to upload and parse CSV files with charting, The application is built with Node.js and Express, and it provides a simple and user-friendly interface for managing CSV data !!!

 ## Installation